Skip to the main content

 Wage & Salary

 Most early childhood educators are paid hourly wages that vary widely throughout the province.
 Income and benefits depend on the size of the program, the nature of the employing organization, and the educator’s level of training.
-Accredited childcare programs, and those working toward accreditation, can receive program and staff funding through the Government of Alberta.
+Licensed childcare programs can receive grant-based program and staff funding through the Government of Alberta.

 Early childhood educators and assistants